rtasalem/busgres/README.md

 ## Feedback

 Feel free to reach out if you have any suggestions for improvement.
+A [contributor's guide](https://github.com/rtasalem/busgres/blob/main/CONTRIBUTORS-GUIDE.md) is also available.

 ## Dependencies